craemcode/codereds/README.md

 I choose a coffee background, with a darker color for the header element and the same for the footer element. css complete.
 Now to add some behavior with Javascript

+### Bulding the server with Javascript
+30th December 2021.
+I wanted to build the web application with python, but i opted to go for javascript to keep things simple.
+The first simple server will be built using Node.

+### Javascript fetch appi
+My first endavor was to draw a graph of year vs temperature. first, i downloaded the csv file into the project folder. next, i used an asynchronous function to fetch the document. i then waited for the response, then format the data in a way that can be used by the chart.
+The function for drawing the chart is also asyncronous because we have to wait for the data to be fetched.
+Finally, the graph is rendered using chart.js